Impostor (2001 film): Critical response

 Impostor received negative reviews from critics.
 Rotten Tomatoes gives the film a score of 25% based on 97 reviews, averaging to a score of 4.0 out of 10.0.
-The site's critical consensus reads, "With its low production value and uninspired direction, Impostor comes off as a mixture of The Fugitive and Blade Runner, only not as good or as involving."
+The site's critical consensus reads: "With its low production value and uninspired direction, Impostor comes off as a mixture of The Fugitive and Blade Runner, only not as good or as involving".
 Metacritic gives the film a score of 33% based on 26 reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C" on an A+ to F scale.

-James Berardinelli of ReelViews gave the film two-and-a-half stars (out of four), saying "there are a few moderately diverting subplots and the storyline eventually gets somewhere", but added that "Impostor wears out its welcome by the half-hour mark, and doesn't do anything to stir things up until the climax.
+James Berardinelli of ReelViews gave the film two-and-a-half stars (out of four), saying that "there are a few moderately diverting subplots and the storyline eventually gets somewhere", but added that "Impostor wears out its welcome by the half-hour mark, and doesn't do anything to stir things up until the climax.
 You could spend the entire midsection of this movie in the bathroom and not miss much".

 William Arnold of the Seattle Post-Intelligencer gave the film a mildly positive review, praising lead actor Gary Sinise's ability to "hold the film together and provide a strong, sympathetic human focus.
 The movie's atmosphere has a very definite Blade Runner feel".

-Maitland McDonagh of TV Guide gave the film three stars out of four, saying it packed "a real emotional wallop", but suggested that it would have worked better as the 40-minute short film it was originally intended to be.
+Maitland McDonagh of TV Guide gave the film three stars out of four, saying that it packed "a real emotional wallop", but suggested that it would have worked better as the 40-minute short film it was originally intended to be.

 Keith Phipps of The Onion's The A.V.
 Club gave the film a negative review, saying that "it essentially uses the setup of [the story] as a bookend to one long, dull chase scene".

 Robert Koehler of Variety also criticized the film, calling it "a stubbornly unexciting ride into the near future".

 A. O. Scott of The New York Times offered a sardonic view of the movie's "dark view of the future" ("a badly lighted one, that is"), of the editing ("pointlessly hyperkinetic"), and of the "twist" ending ("meant to be clouded with ambiguity, but really it is unequivocally happy because it means the movie is over").